sfDesat/Orion/README.md

 # Orion
-Adds a new moon to Lethal Company.
+Adds a new moon to Lethal Company, good luck.

+Orion made by sfDesat
+Watergate made by HolographicWings

+This mod is very much a work in progress.

-This mod has just been upgraded to a new loader.
-If you update from v0.0.7 or lower please reinstall LethalExpansion.
+!
+This mod has just been updated to use a new loader.
+If you update from v0.0.7 or lower please reinstall LethalExpansion !

-The assets used are placeholder to test the underlying systems.